July 18-24, 2021

-The ISYM Hip-Hop Camp will engage middle and high school students in individual and collaborative creation and performance of original music in a variety of roles and styles.
-Campers will work in lab, studio, and workshop settings alongside experienced educators and musicians to produce beats, write and record lyrics, and prepare for a live performance at the end of the week.
+ISYM Hip-Hop engages middle and high school students in individual and collaborative creation and performance of original music in a variety of roles and styles.
+Participants will work in lab, studio, and workshop settings alongside experienced educators and musicians to produce beats, write and record lyrics, and prepare for a live performance at the end of the week.
 Variable supplemental activities will explore additional elements and foundations of hip-hop culture.
 Equipment needed for classes will be provided by ISYM.

 - For students completing grades 5-12.

 - For all middle and high school students interested in creating hip-hop music.

 - Previous experience in beat production and rapping/songwriting would be useful.

 - Resident - $700 (tuition, room and board)

 - Commuter - $500 (tuition and lunch only)

 - Financial aid is available for students who demonstrate interest and potential as well as financial need.

 - Complete the Illinois Summer Youth Music application form.

 - Complete an Illinois Summer Youth Music Financial Aid Application.